SquareSR/Testing-Red-Classic/red-classic/README.md

 > Tail whip turn 2 if growled turn 1
 > - This is slower on average but has a higher win rate

-> Optional: check stats on level up after Rival 1
-> - 11 SPC is likely bad special (3 hit on Geodude and/or Onix)
-> - 12 SPC is guaranteed good special (2 hit on Geodude & Onix)

 Route 1
 - Spam Tackle to faint one encounter that is L2 or L3